leonardoluzserrano/ImageProcessing/README.md

 # ImageProcessing

-Implementation of some image processing algorithms in Python
+Simple Implementation of some Image Processing algorithms in Python.
+Written as part of requirements for the Image Processing course at University of Pernambuco.